A message from Hieromonk Joshua, Abbot of the Hermitage

 The brotherhood of the Hermitage of Saint Cornelius has as its singular focus a life of continuous prayer in accord with what Saint Paul says:

 pray without ceasing” (1 Thessalonians 5:17).

-We are a hermitage of the Russian Orthodox Church Outside of Russia (ROCOR).
 The liturgical services of the Holy Orthodox Church are the primary focus of this community, as an offering of continuous prayer, especially the Divine Liturgy.
 Because we are small, we do not have a full monastic choir with a conductor, neither an array of fine bronze imported bells, nor a bevy of hierodeacons, nor a troop of altar servers.
 Our hermitage, to be sure, is very humble and simple.
 Through prayer in our chapel and solitude in nature, it is a place of restoration for the soul.

 Every day, we monks work prayerfully at our obediences, the tasks through which we sacrifice ourselves in labor and prayer with humility: